brotzeit/rustic/README.md

 # Rustfmt

 You can format your code with `rustic-format-buffer` or `rustic-cargo-fmt`.
-The variable `rustic-format-on-save` allows you to turn off auto-format on save.
 Rustic uses the function `rustic-save-some-buffers` for saving buffers before compilation.
-If you want buffers to be saved automatically, you can change the value of `buffer-save-without-query`.
+To save buffers automatically, you can change the value of `buffer-save-without-query`.
+In case you prefer using lsp for formatting, turn off `rustic-format-on-save` and set `rustic-lsp-format`to `t`.

 Rust edition 2018 requires a `rustfmt.toml` file.

+Customization:

+- `rustic-format-on-save`: turn off auto-format on save
+- `rustic-rustfmt-bin`: path to rustfmt executable
+- `rustic-format-display-method`: default function used for displaying rustfmt buffer (use the function `ignore`, if you don't want the buffer to be displayed)

 # LSP

 Disable LSP support by setting `rustic-lsp-client` to nil.
 You have to restart emacs when you switch lsp clients.

 ## Server